emilda99/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024
+Write a program that prints the first 50 Fibonacci numbers